Why Kaizer Chiefs Are No Longer Title Contenders in the Betway Premiership

 At the start of the second half of the season, the Glamour Boys show signs that they are ready to compete for the title this campaign, but February was not a great month for Cedric Kaze, Khalil Ben Youssef and the players.

-Football analyst Uche Anuma has made a daring statement about Kaizer Chiefs after losing to Pirates as he claimed they are no longer title contenders in the league this season.
+Football analyst Uche Anuma, in an exclusive interview with Briefly News, made a daring statement about Kaizer Chiefs after they lost to Pirates, claiming they are no longer title contenders in the league this season.

 PAY ATTENTION: Briefly News is now on YouTube!
 Check out our interviews on Briefly TV Life now!